If you can't get out to get shopping

 Stuck for getting your groceries?

 With England in its new national lockdown, if you're being asked to self-isolate as a result of Test and Trace, or you have tested positive for COVID-19 you may need to make sure that you are able to get hold of your grocery shopping and essentials if you can't get out.
-Especially as people with Coronavirus symptoms are now being asked to self isolate for ten days instead of seven.

 If you're unable to use family, friends or neighbours to help with delivering your shopping you may need to think of ways to get your weekly shop.
 Some people will still have priority over others for certain types of food delivery.

 If you or someone you know is Clinically Extremely Vulnerable

 Shielding for those who are Clinically Extremely Vulnerable or most at risk from the effects of COVID-19 ended on 1 April 2021.
 Those who had already registered for a supermarket priority list for food delivery slots, this service will still be available until 21 June 2021.

 But there are other ways you can get hold of shopping if you are unable to go out.

 How to pay if someone else is doing your shopping for you

 If someone is going to the shops for you, most of the major supermarkets have ways you can pay for your shopping, such as e-vouchers or gift cards.
 You can buy these online and the person shopping for you can use them in store.
 To find out about payment options, visit: your supermarket's website or UK Finance (the collective voice for the banking and finance industry) have more information.